Power Of Attorney In India – The Types And How To Get One?

 General Power of Attorney (GPA)

 A GPA lets an individual give another person the authority to act on their behalf for a range of activities related to the subject matter of the PoA.
-The powers of the GPA holder are not limited to one specific action.

 A GPA could be issued for matters including managing rental property, conducting business transactions, signing legal papers etc.